SQL-Academy/en.sql-academy/course/module-6/view/article.md

 ---
 meta:
-    title: 'VIEW in SQL '
+  title: "VIEW in SQL: MySQL and PostgreSQL"
-    description: 'Syntax for creating views in MySQL, description of how views work and why they are needed.'
+  description: "Syntax for creating views in MySQL and PostgreSQL, description of how views work and why they are needed."
 ---

 # Views